jackyzha0/quartz/content/Words I Like.md

 1. Appropriateness to the purpose at hand.
 2. Adherence to self-serving means.

+### Flotsam (noun)

+1. The wreckage of a ship or its cargo found floating on or washed up by the sea.

 ### Forestall (noun)

 1. To delay, hinder, or prevent (an event, for example) by taking action beforehand: synonym: prevent.